core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 operations the respective packages belong to.

 The attacks can be performed on any security protocol where the attacker can delay the delivery of a message unnoticed.
-This incluses DTLS, IPsec, and most OSCORE configurations.
+This inclused DTLS, IPsec, and most OSCORE configurations.
 The attacks does not work on TCP with TLS or OSCORE (with TLS-like sequence number handling) as in these cases no messages can be delivered before the delayed message.